tamu-engineering-research/Open-source-power-dataset/README.md

-# An Open-Source Multi-scale Power Dataset for Machine Learning
+# An Open-Source Multi-scale Power System Dataset for Machine Learning on Time Series
 This paper aims to bridge the power system and machine learning communities by introducing an open-source multi-time-scale power system data set and providing baseline machine learning models for tasks of practical significance.

 ## Navigation